Overkill (band): Switching labels and drummers (2002–2008)

-In late 2004, after a Japanese tour with Death Angel and Flotsam and Jetsam, the band started work on another record in D.D.
+In late 2004, after a Japanese tour with Death Angel and Flotsam and Jetsam, the band started work on another album in D.D.
 Verni's own recording studio.
 The album, ReliXIV, was produced and mixed by the band themselves and released in March 2005.

 Overkill toured the eastern US in April 2005, and before they went on a European tour in May, it was announced that Mallare would not take part in this tour, with former Hades drummer Ron Lipnicki replacing him.
 A few weeks later, the band announced that Mallare had permanently left and Lipnicki was his replacement.
 In the summer of 2005, Overkill organized their first US West Coast tour in more than ten years, playing Western Canada to Southern California.
 The tour was such a success that the band was added to the 2006 Gigantour as second-stage headliners, marking Overkill's first nationwide US tour since 1994.

+Overkill played at Wacken Open Air in August 2007.
 Now with the Bodog Music label, the band rejoined forces with Jonny and Marsha Zazula, previous owners of Megaforce Records, who were part of the Bodog Team in the United States.
 Overkill released its 14th studio album, Immortalis, on October 9, 2007.
 The album featured founders Bobby Ellsworth and D.D.
 Verni, guitarists Dave Linsk and Derek Tailer, and new drummer Ron Lipnicki.
 Lamb of God vocalist Randy Blythe contributed vocals on the song "Skull and Bones".